msimonborg/odd_job/README.md

 OddJob.perform_at(time, :job, fn -> verify_work_is_done() end) # accepts a valid Time or DateTime struct
 ```

-Both scheduling functions return a unique timer reference which can be read with `Process.read_timer` and
+Scheduling functions return a unique timer reference which can be read with `Process.read_timer` and
-cancelled with `Process.cancel_timer`, which will abort execution of the job itself.
+cancelled with `Process.cancel_timer`, which will cancel execution of the job itself.
+When the timer is up the job will be sent to the pool and can no longer be aborted.

+Note that there is no guarantee that a scheduled job will be performed right away when the timer runs up.
+Like all jobs it is sent to the pool and if all workers are busy at that time then the job enters the queue to be performed when a worker is available.

 ## Documentation